The Bankrate promise

 Distracted driving types

-Distracted driving behaviors and their effects
+Distracted driving behaviors

-Another study found when drivers are not paying attention, they fail to comprehend or process information from objects in the roadway, even when looking at them.
+When drivers are not paying attention, they fail to comprehend or process information from objects in the roadway, even when looking at them.
 In other words, when you are distracted, your brain and visual processing are not working together.

 Distracted driving statistics over time

 While we may think of distracted driving as a newer problem as more technology is available to us in our vehicles, it has occurred for years.

 In April 2006, a study released by the Virginia Tech Transportation Institute and the NHTSA found that almost 80% of crashes and 65% of near-crashes involved some form of driver inattention within three seconds of the event.
 The study goes on to find the most common distraction was phone use, followed by drowsiness.
 Interestingly, the study noted that cell phone use was far less likely to cause the crash versus other distractions.
 Reaching for a moving object increased the risk nine times, whereas talking on the cell phone increased the risk by only 1.3 times.
 This study is one of the first to look at the effects of distracted driving.

 Also in 2006, the University of Utah concluded that talking on a cellphone while driving was as dangerous as drunk driving.
 The study was challenged because it did not show that hands-free cell phone use lessened the likelihood of a crash.